-- We evaluated the Group's policies and procedures to identify triggering events for potential impairment of assets related to the underperforming cashgenerating units and management's assessment on impairment indicators. - We evaluated the methodologies and discount rate used by the Group with the assistance of our internal valuation specialists.
+- We evaluated the Group's policies and procedures to identify triggering events for potential impairment of assets related to the underperforming cash-generating units and management's assessment on impairment indicators. - We evaluated the methodologies and discount rate used by the Group with the assistance of our internal valuation specialists.
 We compared the key assumptions used in the impairment test made by management, i.e., the future revenue growth rate over the concession period and operating margin, to the historical performance of the Group, management's business development plan and the future prospects of the business. - We reviewed the sensitivity analysis for the recoverable amounts of the respective cashgenerating units prepared by management.

-We also assessed the adequacy of the relevant disclosures, especially for those key assumptions to which the Key audit matter
+We also assessed the adequacy of the relevant disclosures, especially for those key assumptions to which the outcome of the impairment test is sensitive.

+Key audit matter